2025 Municipal Finance Institute

 The California Public Employees' Retirement System (CalPERS) continues to shape the financial landscape for California cities, not only through its Asset Liability Management process, but also through its response to federal and state finance policies.
 CalPERS leadership will go beyond the basics to outline the market and policy forces informing the strategic decisions to move to a Total Portfolio Approach, as well as providing an update on 2025 CalPERS experience study and a review of actuarial assumptions.
 With experienced city financial officers in mind, this discussion will provide the insights you need to position your city as a proactive partner with CalPERS.

-Moderator: Brian Mohan, City Manager, Moreno Valley
+Moderator: Brian Mohan, First Vice President, Fiscal Officers Department and City Manager, Moreno Valley

-Speakers: Fritzie Archuleta, Deputy Chief Actuary, CalPERS | Danny Brown, Chief of Legislative Affairs Division, CalPERS | Michele Nix, Chief Financial Officer, CalPERS
+Speakers: Fritzie Archuleta, Deputy Chief Actuary, CalPERS | Michele Nix, Chief Financial Officer, CalPERS

 2:30 – 3:45 p.m.Embracing AI: Technology to Help You Leave the Office on Timeshow details

 Roughly 29% of public agencies use AI, but how do you know if you’re using it to its full potential?
-In this session, we will explore AI and the immediate ways you can implement it to support accounting and finance tasks.
-Leave understanding how AI can help you allocate more time towards strategic planning, spot the difference between different AI models, and new ideas about how you should use AI now to save you time.
+In this session, we will explore AI and immediate ways you can implement it to support accounting and finance tasks.
+Leave understanding how AI can help you allocate more time towards strategic planning, spot the difference between AI models, and new ideas about how you should use AI now to save you time.

 4:00 – 5:00 p.m.Reactive to Resilient: A New Playbook for Municipal Finance Leadersshow details

 As a finance professional, you are constantly asked to predict the future.
 But what happens when the future refuses to cooperate?
 Volatile revenues, unfunded mandates, and shifting economic conditions can derail even the most carefully crafted budget to a crumbling heap..
 This session will explore the cognitive biases and ingrained habits that cause leaders to cling to outdated financial models or reject innovative ideas, and will outline the 3C Framework (Catch On, Consider Data, Create Solutions), to counter those tendencies.
-Leave with practical tools to make decisions under pressure., to find novel solutions to ongoing challenges, protect your team from burnout, and cultivate a culture of "creative resilience" that allows your city to not just survive, but thrive in any circumstance.
+Leave with practical tools to make decisions under pressure, to find novel solutions to ongoing challenges, protect your team from burnout, and cultivate a culture of "creative resilience" that allows your city to not just survive, but thrive in any circumstance.

-Keynote Speaker: Dr. Caroline Brookfield
+Keynote Speaker: Dr. Caroline Brookfield, Veterinarian and Author

 5:00 – 6:00 p.m.Networking Reception with Fire Chiefsshow details